 The MSW program is also delivered in an on-campus format with regular meeting sessions at our main campus in Fairfield, CT.
 On-campus coursework is available in a part-time or full-time format.
 Please visit us here to learn more.

 Students who qualify for Advanced Standing can complete the program is just one year.

-The MSW degree consists of 60 credit hours and offers a concentration in Direct Community Practice or Direct Clinical Practice, integrating components of both in each specialization.
+The MSW degree is a 3 year program that consists of 60 credit hours and offers a concentration in Direct Community Practice or Direct Clinical Practice, integrating components of both in each specialization.